-- Trauma Conga Line: Arguably the worst of all the major characters by the historical route in 8: He loses his father, his brother, his most trusted adviser (Zhou Yu) and his second adviser (Lu Su), all before the battle Hefei, which turns into a complete disaster and results in the loss of Taishi Ci.
+- Trauma Conga Line: Arguably the worst of all the major characters by the historical route in 8: He loses his father, his brother, his most trusted adviser (Zhou Yu) and his second adviser (Lu Su), all before the battle at Hefei, which turns into a complete disaster and results in the loss of Taishi Ci. note

 - This is all averted in the hypothetical route, where everyone survives.

-- Unwitting Instigator of Doom: While Sun Quan's decision to ally with Wei against Shu at Jing Province allowed them to take it back it resulted in the loss of Lu Meng and subsequently Gan Ning, two of Wu's best remaining officers, contributing to the steady decline of Wu under Sun Quan's leadership.
+- Unwitting Instigator of Doom: While Sun Quan's decision to ally with Wei against Shu at Jing Province allowed them to take it back it resulted in the loss of Lyu Meng and subsequently Gan Ning, two of Wu's best remaining officers, contributing to the steady decline of Wu under Sun Quan's leadership.
 Even worse in the novel, where Zhu Ran is also killed in the Battle of Yiling.